Vilafranca: History

-Its origins are lost in the prehistory.
+The town's prehistoric origins are unknown.
 So say the town of Bronze Age of "Ereta Castellar" numerous Iberian sites that dot the term, occasional rock paintings and historically remains Roman found (old secondary roads, imperial coins, etc.).
-But the birth of the current Villafranca was dated February 7, 1239.
-Its founder was Don Blasco de Alagon, which he called "'Rivus Truitarum'" or " Riu de les Truites" (Rio de las Truchas in Castilian).
-The Gothic-Roman bridge across the "Riu de les Truites" which was the king Jaime I crossed and first set foot on the land of Castellon.
+The birth of the current Vilafranca is officially dated February 7, 1239.
+Its founder was Don Blasco de Alagon, who called the town Rivus Truitarum or Riu de les Truites (Rio de las Truchas in Castilian).
+The king Jaime I crossed the Gothic-Roman bridge across the Riu de les Truites to first set foot on the land of Castellon.

-After belonging to the house of Alagon, of Anglesola after and again to Alagon, he joined the "Términos Generales del Castillo de Morella" on May 14, 1303.
-On December 27, 1333, the people from Vilafranca rebelled against the decisions of Morella's juries, starting with this act the struggle for independence that lasted nearly four centuries and other villages joined.
+After belonging to the house of Alagon, then Anglesola and again back to Alagon, the town joined the Términos Generales del Castillo de Morella on May 14, 1303.
+On December 27, 1333, the people from Vilafranca rebelled against the decisions of Morella's juries, beginning the struggle for independence that lasted nearly four centuries and other villages joined.

 There were a number of lawsuits with Mosqueruela losing Mallo castle and the village of Estrella between 1335 and 1340.

 King Pedro IV of Aragon authorized the construction of walls and granted independence to Morella on June 8, 1358; but eleven years later he changed his mind and canceled the privilege.
-Felipe IV understood the financial burden posed this to the villages, and in payment for services rendered by the villagers in the wars of France and Catalonia, the independent will.
+Felipe IV understood the financial burden this posed to the villages, and in payment for services rendered by the villagers in the wars of France and Catalonia, the independent will.

-Joan Baptista Penyarroja of Carlos II was the notary who succeeded the independence of all the villages and the erection in royal villas February 8, 1691.
+Joan Baptista Penyarroja of Carlos II was the notary who succeeded in gaining the independence of all the villages and the erection in royal villas February 8, 1691.

-In the Succession War, the town took the side of Archduke Charles of Austria.
+In the War of the Spanish Succession, the town took the side of Archduke Charles of Austria.

-Although there was always an important traditionalist core and was the son of the village as the famous guerrilla "El Serrador" Villafranca took part by liberals Elizabeth II; but Cabrera took her by surprise in 1834.
+Although there was always an important traditionalist core and a native son, the famous guerrilla "El Serrador", sided with liberals loyal to Elizabeth II, but Cabrera took her by surprise in 1834.
 Then it was another strong liberal stronghold again until being abandoned, as it was trapped between the Carlist domains.
-In the area of the town, two memorable battles were fought: the Mas de la Carrasca and "Pla de Mosorro" on June 28, 1875, won by Jovellar, Azcarraga and Villaviciosa against Dorregaray, Cucala and Villalaín (he died in action).
+In the area of the town, two memorable battles were fought: the Mas de la Carrasca and Pla de Mosorro on June 28, 1875, won by Jovellar, Azcarraga and Villaviciosa against Dorregaray, Cucala and Villalaín (who died in action).
 This battle has been considered as the beginning of the end of the war in the centre of Spain and Valencia.

-In 1943 the provincial council (diputación provincial) mostly choose the mayor of Vilafranca, Juan Antonio Aznar Inigo, for the position of procurador (member of the Cortes) in the I Legislature of the Cortes Españolas (1943-1946), representing the municipalities of the province.
+In 1943 the provincial council (diputación provincial) voted for the mayor of Vilafranca, Juan Antonio Aznar Inigo, for the position of procurador (member of the Cortes) in the I Legislature of the Cortes Españolas (1943-1946), representing the municipalities of the province.